Virtual CTO Subscription Terms of Service: Client Acceptance

 • Advising on technology budgets and resource allocation.

-• Other technology-related strategic advisory services agreed upon by both Parties in writing.
+• Other technology-related services agreed upon by both Parties in writing.

-*“Unlimited messaging” refers to sms/text messages or emails, each responded to within 24 business hours; “asynchronous tech support” includes maintenance tasks that take up to 15 mins, such as plugin updates, minor webpage content updates, and similar, and excludes tasks requiring more than 15 mins of work, which count toward Monthly Development Hours.
+*“Unlimited messaging” refers to sms/text messages or emails, each responded to within one (1) business day; “asynchronous tech support” includes maintenance tasks that take up to fourteen (14) minutes, such as plugin updates, minor webpage content updates, and similar, and excludes tasks requiring more than fourteen (14) minutes of work, which count toward Development Hours.

 1.4.
 Nature of Services.
 The Services are advisory, strategic, and include execution of tasks as described.
 The Consultant will perform the Services professionally and skillfully, meeting industry standards, using trained, skilled, and experienced personnel.
 The Consultant will dedicate enough productive time and effort to perform the Services promptly.
 All work the Consultant performs under this Agreement is considered “work-for-hire” for the Client.